Skip to main content

 • There are NGOs and civil organisations (including the scouting movement and other religious youth organisations) active in the field.
 These are usually project-funded by the central government or (mostly) by EU grants.

-• And finally, there is the public infrastructure, which is now coordinated by the Deputy State Secretariat for Youth Affairs in the Ministry for Culture and Innovation.
-Until 2021 (with some programmes finishing in 2022) the main methodological and financial support was connected to Elisabeth Youth Foundation Nonprofit Ltd. [(Erzsébet Ifjúsági Alap) referred hereinafter as EYF].
+• Finally, there is the public infrastructure, which is now coordinated by the Deputy State Secretariat for Young People in the Ministry of Culture and Innovation.
+Until 2021, the main methodological and financial support was connected to Elisabeth Youth Foundation Nonprofit Ltd., but it was terminated in 2023.

 As youth work traditionally had many connections to community culture, some integrated community service spaces can be considered as key institutions carrying out local youth work.